 As the owner of the #1 overall pick in a 14-team keeper league, where each team can keep 12 MLB players (so long as they remain under the points cap) and 4 minor league players, I have been playing closer attention to the Masahiro Tanaka reports that have been popping up.
 I have been offered deals by several owners for the #1 pick, with which I am assuming they are planning on drafting Tanaka.

 Comparisons range from Hiroki Kuroda to Dan Haren (circa 2006-2011).
 I figured that the first place to start was to compare Tanaka’s NPB stats with other Japanese turned MLB pitchers.
-I chose to compare Tanaka with Hideo Nomo, Daisuke Matsuzaka, Yu Darvish and Hiroki Kuroda.
-I was able to compile these statistics from http://www.baseball-reference.com/japan
+I chose to compare Tanaka with Hideo Nomo, Daisuke Matsuzaka, Yu Darvish and Hiroki Kuroda using stats compiled from Baseball Reference.

 Like Dice-K and Darvish, Tanaka began his professional career at age 18.
 Kurodo started at 22 and Nomo was 21 in his first season.
 Over 7 seasons, Tanaka compiled 99 wins, including a ridiculous 24 wins (and 0 loses) in 2013.
 This is 6 more wins than Darvish compiled over 7 seasons.
 Tanaka’s ERA stood at 2.30, which is second to Darvish’s 1.99.
 Tanaka’s K/9 was 8.5, which is less than Dice-K (8.7), Nomo (10.3) and Darvish (8.9).
 According to various scouting reports, Tanaka does not have the raw stuff that Yu Darvish has.
 Quite frankly, there are not many pitchers on the planet that have his stuff.